-- Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water, below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as possible using the best available treatment technology. - Parts per Million (ppm) or Milligrams per liter (mg/l) are units of measure for concentration of a contaminant.
+- "pC:/L" means picocurie per liter - "" means regulated contaminants - "ppb" means parts per billion - "Action Level" means level at which point action is needed - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water, below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety - Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
+MCLs are set as close to the MCGLs as possible using the best available treatment technology. - Parts per Million (ppm) or Milligrams per liter (mg/l) are units of measure for concentration of a contaminant.
 A part per million corresponds to one second in a little over 11.5 days. - The "<" symbol means less than.
-A result of <5mg/l means that the lowest level that could be detected was 5 mg/l and the contaminant was not detected.
+A result of <5 mg/l means that the lowest level that could be detected was 5 mg/l and the contaminant was not detected.